Tech Lead - Round 2

 A team is a reflection of its leader

 Your team will reflect and amplify all of your traits: the good ones AND the bad ones.
-My worst trait is I absolutely hate anything related to access controls and permissioning.
+One of my not-so-great traits is that I absolutely hate anything related to access controls and permissioning.
 While this wasn’t a problem in the beginning when our team was incredibly small, this caused a few headaches as we scaled and all of a sudden more than 50 people wanted access to all of the data we were collecting.
-At least a few afternoons were spent trying to figure out which role had created which table so we could modify the schema (fun fact did you know that Google Cloud SQL doesn’t have a superuser role customers can use?
+We spent at least a few afternoons trying to figure out which role had created which table so we could modify the schema (fun fact did you know that Google Cloud SQL doesn’t have a superuser role customers can use?
 This is a massive PITA when someone creates a table and then leaves for a week and you need to update that table…).
 This improved towards the end of my tenure when I made a concerted effort to tackle this problem space but now I know to be intentional about this in the future.

 Engineering at non-engineering first companies is different

 I’ve historically worked at companies that centered around the engineering team.
-The product they were selling was the software they were producing and the company success hinged on the engineering team’s execution.
+These were software companies at their core, and the company’s success hinged on the engineering team’s execution.

-Terradot was instead driven by science and operations while engineering played a supporting role by building tools for the rest of the company functions.
-My biggest realization at non-engineering first companies is you need to be marketing internally.
-If leadership doesn’t come from highly technical backgrounds, it won’t always be obvious to them the value of the engineering team.
+Instead, Terradot was driven by science and operations.
+Engineering played a supporting role by building tools for the rest of the company functions.
+My biggest realization at a non-engineering first company is that you need to be marketing internally.
+If people in leadership don’t come from highly technical backgrounds, the value of the engineering team won’t always be obvious to them.
 Same goes for people in other functions of the company.
-You need to regularly showcasing the eng team’s impacts, linking company wins to the role the eng team played, clarifying what the team is working on, what the team’s overarching goals and motivations are, etc. Otherwise you risk underinvestment or even worse, you don’t get roped into important decisions early enough to make a positive impact.
+You need to regularly showcase the eng team’s impacts, link company wins to the role that the eng team played, and broadcast what the team is working on, the team’s overarching vision and charter, etc. Otherwise you risk underinvestment or even worse, you don’t get roped into important decisions early enough to make a positive impact.

-Looking back this was definitely something I regret not doing more.
+Looking back, I definitely regret not doing this more.

 I underrated hackathons

 I always considered company hackathons an unproductive use of time.
 Thankfully when Guy joined as Director of Engineering, he pushed us to have one and showed me the error of my ways.
 So many cool projects and useful tools spawned out of the hackathon.
-The main reason it was successful was critical groundwork that was done beforehand.
-Guy started communicating and stressing the importance of the hackathon well before the actual event so that leaders across the company understood and gave their reports the space to participate without distractions, allowing them to fully unleash their creativity.
-The engineering team also made a concerted effort up front before the hackathon to reduce the barrier of entry and add guardrails to allow the rest of the company to safely hack with their choice of AI tooling.
+The main reason for its success was the critical groundwork done beforehand.
+Since Guy started communicating and stressing the importance of the hackathon well before the actual event, leaders across the company understood and gave their reports the space to participate without distractions, allowing them to fully unleash their creativity.
+The engineering team also made a concerted effort up front before the hackathon to reduce the barrier of entry and add guardrails, which allowed the rest of the company to safely hack with their choice of AI tooling.

 As a self identified culture builder, I also understand the importance of Play, the biggest lever for improving Total Motivation.
-The dedicated play time a hackathon provides can have a major positive influence on company culture.
-I most certainly will be evanglizing company hackathons in future places I work.
+Hackathons provide dedicated play time that can have a major positive influence on company culture.
+I most certainly will be evangelizing company hackathons in future places I work.

 Buy in, then change

 There were plenty of processes at Terradot, a few of which I disagreed with.
 My form of protest was half hearted engagement, which was quickly called out by Graeme.
 His great direct feedback was that everybody loses with halfhearted participation.
-You waste your time, and the process is setup to fail.
+You waste your time, and the process is set up to fail.
 Instead, fully commit to the process and then give guided direct feedback on where and how things should be improved.
-It was a good reminder that everybody has the ability to change things and should feel empowered to wield that power.
+It was a good reminder that everybody has the ability to change things and should feel empowered to do so.
 Buying in also shows the creator of the process that you care, making them more likely to heed your feedback.
 At the same time it lets you fully understand the experience, which allows you to accurately identify areas of improvement.

-Honestly, Graeme’s feedback was a good reminder that the engineering philosophy of disagree & commit doesn’t only apply to technical decisions.
+Graeme’s feedback was a good reminder that the engineering philosophy of disagree & commit extends beyond technical decisions.

 Make sure you’re building the right thing